Pressure Washing Contracts: Protect Your Business and Win Work

 What is a pressure washing contract?

+A pressure washing contract is an agreement between you and a customer to provide your services.
 There are two different types of pressure washing contracts:

 - A legally binding agreement between your pressure washing business and your customer.
 This type of pressure washing contract details the terms and conditions of your services and protects your business in the event of a dispute or litigation.
+This contract usually comes after a verbal agreement between you and your customer.

 Why you need a pressure washing agreement

-But more than that, a good pressure washing contract:
+A good pressure washing contract:

 - Lets customers know what needs to be done prior to your arrival, like closing windows and providing clear access to water sources.